marianahuh/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+  The .forEach method does not return anything.
+It only calls a provided function on each element in an array.
+This callback is allowed to mutate the calling array.
+The difference is that .map utilizes return values then returns a new Array of the same size.

 2. What is the difference between a function and a method?